aMarkusa/Ansieta-2022/README.md

 # Ansieta - Anxiety monitor

 This project was developed as a part of the "Design Thinking and Electronic Prototyping" course during the fall of 2022.
 Ansieta was created by a team of three:
-Akseli Paakkola, Riccardo Billiato, and me.
+Akseli Paakkola, Riccardo Billiato, and Markus Andersson.

 ## General description
 The project aimed to develop a prototype for a habit-related wearable product.
 Our team decided to start taking a closer look at eating habits, more specifically eating disorders.